bulletmark/cdhist/README.md

 ## FZF Integration

-The popular [Command Line Fuzzy Finder](https://github.com/junegunn/fzf) `fzf` can easily be integrated with `cdhist` to provide fuzzy search navigation over your directory history.
-Set the following in your environment to have `fzf` search the directories recorded by `cdhist`:
+The popular [Command Line Fuzzy Finder](https://github.com/junegunn/fzf) `fzf` can easily be integrated with cdhist to provide fuzzy search navigation over your directory history.
+Set the following in your environment to have `fzf` search the directories recorded by cdhist:

 ```sh
 export FZF_ALT_C_COMMAND="cat $HOME/.cd_history"